atntaltd/whatsapp-api-tutorial/readme.md

 - Send a message to the API number `!groups`
 - The API will replying with the groups info
 - Use the ID to send a message

+## Support Me

+You can make a support for this work by <a href="https://karyakarsa.com/ngekoding/">Karya Karsa</a>.
+Thanks